 lnternships are highly coveted among college students for several reasons.
 First, they enable students to experience firsthand the working environment they plan to enter once they have obtained a degree.
 Additionally, these positions allow students to network with professionals in their field, learn practical skills not taught in the classroom, and collaborate with other interns to hone their teamwork skills.
 And in many cases, internships lead to entry-level positions for students once they graduate.

-However, there are also some drawbacks to internships.
-Time commitment is a major factor; most internships require 20 hours or more per week ― and since the majority of these opportunities do not award any monetary compensation, students must forego paid work to satisfy their demands as an intern.
-However, even paid interns often encounter another problem: the work they perform is vastly different from hired employees.
+However, there are also some drawbacks for interns.
+Time commitment is a major factor; most internships require 20 hours or more per week, and since the majority of these opportunities are not paid internships, interns must forego paid work to satisfy their demands as an intern.
+However, even paid internships often breed another problem: the work interns perform is vastly different from hired employees.
 Interns often assist with housekeeping, office logistics, and other menial tasks that may have little (if anything) to do with their prospective career.
 Finally, the quality of the internship is important; some companies seek interns with the genuine desire to train them and expose them to working conditions in their future field, while others simply view them as free laborers.

-In lieu of paid opportunities, many students obtain skills and experience through unpaid volunteer work.
+In lieu of paid opportunities, many students obtain skills and experience through volunteering.
 Accounting students assist community members at their local library during tax season; aspiring nurses donate their time to blood banks and other medical establishments; and student teachers spend their time assisting educators in the classroom.
-Volunteering is especially useful for students in any major who don’t have any professional experience and are hoping to bolster their resume ― particularly opportunities that allow the student to travel abroad.
+Volunteering is especially useful for students in any major who don’t have any professional experience and are hoping to bolster their resume ? particularly opportunities that allow the student to travel abroad.

 Huffington Post contributors Steven Weddle and Billy Beltz urge prospective overseas volunteers to thoroughly research all potential opportunities before signing up.
 “You’re about to make a very serious commitment in terms of time, money and impact on others,” they note.
 “Questions to ask include: Is your program fee going to good use?
 Will you actually add meaningful value to your project?
 Will you be safe?”
 They recommend visiting reputable sites like Volunteer Forever to learn more about viable international opportunities.

-For those who wish to volunteer stateside, the University of New Hampshire encourages college students to contact different organizations within their local communities; websites likewww.volunteer.gov provide detailed, area-specific information about different opportunities.
-And while all volunteer work is inherently rewarding on a karmic level, students should prioritize opportunities that help them build the skills they need to succeed and gain insight into the industry they’ll enter upon graduation.
+For those who wish to do their volunteering stateside, the University of New Hampshire encouragescollege students to contact different organizations within their local communities; websites likewww.volunteer.gov provide detailed, area-specific information about different opportunities.
+And while volunteering is inherently rewarding on a karmic level, students should prioritize opportunities that help them build the skills they need to succeed and gain insight into the industry they’ll enter upon graduation.